ACoAs: DIS-comfort & Comfort (Part 2b)

 Discomfort can be separated into:

-— the nigglies – ongoing ‘minor’ irritants which represent our lack of self-care, copying the way our parents neglected themselves & us
+— the nigglies – ongoing ‘minor’ irritants which represent a lack of self-care, copying the way our parents neglected themselves & us

 Biggies, the many ways we harm ourselves & let others harm us – visible (to others, but not always to ourselves) in how we interact with gum on heelpeople, events & situations (PPT).